 - High dose fish oil in treating traumatic brain injury

-Just as it’s billed: 40 grams (10 teaspoons) of the good stuff a day, split between a 20 gram AM dose, then another 20 gram dose again in the PM.
+Just as it’s billed: 40 grams (~10 teaspoons) of the good stuff a day, split between a 20 gram AM dose, then another 20 gram PM dose.
 Per Ryan’s suggestion, I’m using Emerson’s Pure Fish Oil for this experiment.
 Best quality for cost on the market.
 Because, let’s face it: this is not an inexpensive venture.

 My initial Results (6 days in)

 Note to self: while on this protocol, you’ll need to remember to eat sufficiently to support work output.
-And that goes for remembering to drink adequate amounts of water.
 Interesting indeed.

 Another thing I’ve noticed (again, I’m just 6 days into the experiment), is a refined clarity, vibrancy and sharpness of vision.
 Contrast and colors are incredibly sharp.
 It seems to me akin to low dose LSD in that respect.
 Without, though, the emotional separateness.
 In other words, my feeling throughout the day is very “warm” and connected.
 Very cool indeed.

 Any potential negatives to high dose Omega 3 supplementation?

 As discussed, this protocol can be costly.
 40 grams / day (at Emerson’s current price) works out to about $240 for the month’s supply.
 The health benefits though, could be well worth it.
 Especially if you suspect inflammation is running rampant.

 And too, the intent is to dose high for a month, then taper to a more reasonable (in a cost effectiveness sense) 5 grams / day or so.
 The follow-on protocol is still to be determined, and would be highly n=1 driven.